Meet Our Team

 Michael Perko

 When Mike Perko was six years old, he nervously stepped on the ice in Ithaca, NY for his first youth hockey practice and promptly had an asthma attack.
-A volunteer coach knelt down, put his hand on Mike’s chest and gently talked him back to a state of calm.
+A coach knelt down, put his hand on Mike’s chest and gently talked him back to a state of calm.
 Mike never forgot this and has made it his purposeful work to embrace care and empathy in all areas of his life.

 Stephen Hebard